Propagation of Input Uncertainty in Presence of Model-Form Uncertainty: A Multi-fidelity Approach for CFD Applications: Methodology

 \section{Methodology}

-An essential part of the proposed method is to use the high-fidelity simulations performed on a small ensemble (along with the low-fidelity simulations on the same ensemble) to construct a probabilistic response surface for the model discrepancy $\delta$.
-Random draws from the probabilistic response surface are then used to correct the low-fidelity simulations, which are performed on an ensemble as large as required.
-The correction of the low-fidelity results by using data from the high-fidelity simulations can be considered as an implicit form of model calibration.
+An essential part of the proposed uncertainty propagation method is developed based on the multi-model framework of~\cite{kennedy2000pre}.
+Specifically, we use the high-fidelity simulations performed on a small ensemble, along with the low-fidelity simulations on the same ensemble, to construct a probabilistic response surface for the model discrepancy~$\delta$.
+Samples drawn from the probabilistic response surface are then used to correct the low-fidelity simulations, which can be performed on an ensemble as large as required.
+The correction of the low-fidelity results by using data from the high-fidelity simulations can be considered implicit model calibration.
 In this section, we first introduce Gaussian process modeling and Bayesian inference of model discrepancy in Section~\ref{S:gp}.
-The overall algorithm of the multi-model uncertainty propagation and model calibration method is then presented in Section~\ref{S:algo}.
+The overall algorithm of the multi-model uncertainty propagation is then presented in Section~\ref{S:algo}.